 These numbers ought to be unacceptable to any sane citizen or leader—and remember, we elect the leaders.

 As someone who writes and speaks about the dangers of this illness and the possibilities of recovery, news like this makes me feel at once nearly despairing and also recommitted to letting the public know that with appropriate help people with this disease can recover.

 This site is free.
-If it helps you in any way, please subscribe and use the buttons to share it on Twitter, Facebook, email, elsewhere.
+If it helps you, please use the buttons to share.